XinnyLiuu/StocksWatch/README.md

 We only have to switch database drivers and with the help of npm, we replaced the `mysql` module with the `node-postgres` module.

-In addition to performance, we used `prepared statements` to precompile SQL statements to ensure faster execution of quries and to resue the same SQL statments in batches.
+We used `prepared statements` to precompile SQL statements to ensure faster execution of quries and to resue the same SQL statments in batches.

 Below is the database class we originally had for MySQL:
 ```javascript